All-weather Multi-Modality Image Fusion: Unified Framework and 100k Benchmark: Introduction

 \item Generally, DL-based algorithms are driven by data.
 Existing datasets dedicated to collecting comprehensive imaging data from multiple modalities are complete in terms of scene diversity.
-However, no large datasets have been developed specifically for research on applying IVIF to scenarios with adverse weather conditions.
-Even if certain datasets can cover scenes affected by rain and haze, their limited data make it difficult to employ them for training in joint image restoration and fusion. \end{itemize}
+However, no large datasets have been developed specifically for research on applying IVIF to scenarios with adverse weather conditions. \end{itemize}